 Strategic relevance

 The FADN (Farm Accountancy Data Network) is a European instrument for evaluating the income of agricultural holdings and the impacts of the Common Agricultural Policy.
 The farms included in the Dutch FADN are a sample of agricultural and horticultural companies from the Agricultural Census.
 A wide variety of data is collected within the framework of the FADN.
-A lot of manual analyses are currently being performed, which is time consuming and prone to errors.
+A lot of manual analyses are performed every year.
+Such an approach is time consuming, subjective to the bias of the analyst and prone to man-made errors, and only first-level causes are identified.
 An automated break down analysis of time series should therefore entail the following advantages:

-less man hours are needed to perform the analyses;
+less man hours are needed to perform the analyses because the manual work is now automatically executed;

 more objective because the same automated method will always be used;

-deeper analyses can be more easily performed than has been done up to now.
+deeper analyses can be more easily performed because causes at a deeper level can automatically be identified.

 A good development would therefore be to automate analyses that can be done with the data from the FADN.
 These kind of analyses can be beneficial for farmers since the breakdown analyses can be provide more extensive analyses and insights.
 After consulting various sector experts within Wageningen Economic Research, French-fries potatoes (in Dutch: frietaardappelen) were initially selected for the development of an automated analysis.
 The example of French-fries potatoes can be utilized for other products from various sectors.